 $10,000 + $80,000 - $20,000 = $70,000

-Let’s consider the revenue they generate in the year 2022 is $150,000.
-So, their gross margin will be:
+Let’s consider the sales revenue (or total revenue) they generate in the year 2025 is $150,000.
+So, their gross profit margin will be:

 $150,000 - $70,000 = $80,000